 Figure 3.
 Biomass components at final harvest for twelve Eucalyptus tereticornis trees exposed to ambient (A) or warmed (W) air temperatures and either well-watered conditions (Wet) or a soil drydown treatment (Dry).
 Note that these data reflect grams of dry mass.
 Each of the measured biomass components (a) reflects the mean of three trees per treatment, the error bars reflect the standard error of the total measured mass.
 The root mass ratio (b) reflects the sum of coarse and fine roots relative to total tree mass.
 Warming reduced the root mass ratio, while the drought treatment increased root mass ratio in the ambient temperature treatment only.
 The root mass ratio interaction primarily follows the response of fine roots, although stem wood and coarse roots also contributed.

 Figure 4.
-Soil volumetric water content and predawn leaf water potential (Ψpd) for twelve Eucalyptus tereticornis trees exposed to ambient (A) or warmed (W) air temperatures.
+Soil tric water content and predawn leaf water potential (Ψpd) for twelve Eucalyptus tereticornis trees exposed to ambient (A) or warmed (W) air temperatures.
 All trees were maintained in well-water conditions (Wet) until mid-Feb, when half of the trees were subjected to a soil drydown (Dry).
 We show daily averages of the measured volumetric water content in surface soils (~0.1-m-depth; a), an intermediate depth (~0.5-m-depth; b), and in deep soils just above the hard layer of partially cemented manganese nodules (~1-m-depth; c).
 We also show leaf Ψpd measured throughout the drydown (d).
 Points reflect the mean and error bars reflect the standard error (n = 6 or 3).
 Note that Ψpd was moderate in all treatments.

 Figure 5.
 Fortnightly C fluxes for twelve Eucalyptus tereticornis trees exposed to ambient (A) or warmed (W) air temperatures.
 All fluxes are presented in units of g C tree-1 fortnight-1.
 All trees were maintained in well-water conditions until mid-Feb (Wet), when half of the trees were subjected to a soil drydown (Dry).
 Solid lines reflect the mean of fortnightly data (i.e., two-weekly) and shaded areas reflect 1SEM.
 Measurements include gross primary production (GPP; a), aboveground net primary production (NPPa; b), aboveground autotrophic respiration (Ra; c), and the residual (d).
 The residual reflects belowground C flux and measurement error.
 Note that the y-axis scale is twice as large for GPP relative to the other fluxes.